zama-ai/hpu_fpga/README.md

 >     * HPU in which blind rotation processes 32 polynomial coefficients per cycle.
 >     * Fastest to compile.

+The documentation about [HPU parameters](./docs/hpu_parameters.md) and [parsing flags](./docs/parsing_flags.md) can help you understand the content of these 3 scripts and change some of these parameters to adapt the HPU to your needs.

+A tested bitstream of the HPU compiled using run_syn_hpu_3parts_psi64.sh is available in directory *versal/bitstreams*.

 ### Simulation